-As the name implies, whole-person integrated-care has two related parts: Whole-Person care and Integrated care.
+As the name implies, whole-person integrated care has two related parts: Whole-Person care and Integrated care.

-Whole-person perspective focuses on improving a person's health and wellbeing by addressing one's physical health (body), mental/psychological health (mind), and the mind-body connection ("holistic" health).
-In other words, it views an individual as a whole entity, whose body and mind are interconnected.
+Whole-person perspective focuses on improving a person's health and well-being by addressing one's physical health (body), mental/psychological health (mind), and the mind-body connection ("holistic" health).
+In other words, it views an individual as a whole entity whose body and mind are interconnected.

-- Disturbances of physiology that are related in some way to situational/psychological conditions, but without actual permanent end-organ damage, such as migraines, functional bowel disease and types of chronic pain
+- Disturbances of physiology that are related in some way to situational/psychological conditions but without actual permanent end-organ damage, such as migraines, functional bowel disease, and types of chronic pain

-- Disturbances where actual physiological and psychological pathologies are evident, such as hypertension, peptic-ulcer disease, hyperthyroidism, asthma and chronic skin disorders
+- Disturbances where actual physiological and psychological pathologies are evident, such as hypertension, peptic ulcer disease, hyperthyroidism, asthma, and chronic skin disorders

-- Mental health problems caused by biomedical factors such as delirium, dementia, organic hallucinosis, and organic delusional, mood, personality and anxiety syndromes
+- Mental health problems caused by biomedical factors such as delirium, dementia, organic hallucinosis, and organic delusional, mood, personality, and anxiety syndromes

-- Illnesses such as coronary heart disease and cancer that may be helped with adjunctive treatments which promote changes in patients' behaviors (e.g., improve eating, sleeping, and exercise habits) and psychological states (e.g., reducing resentful anger and stress-proneness)
+- Illnesses such as coronary heart disease and cancer may be helped with adjunctive treatments which promote changes in patients' behaviors (e.g., improve eating, sleeping, and exercise habits) and psychological states (e.g., reducing resentful anger and stress-proneness)

-- Maladaptive behaviors and attitudes that have obvious deleterious health effects on oneself and/or others, such as substance and alcohol abuse, anorexia, bulimia, obesity, smoking, unsafe sex, recklessness, suicidal tendencies, and abusive behavior toward others.
+- Maladaptive behaviors and attitudes that have noticeable deleterious health effects on oneself and/or others, such as substance and alcohol abuse, anorexia, bulimia, obesity, smoking, unsafe sex, recklessness, suicidal tendencies, and abusive behavior toward others.

-A whole-person approach is important, therefore, because:
+A whole-person approach is essential, therefore, because:

-- Up to half of all primary care physicians' cases are either accompanied by, or constitute, psychological (emotional and behavioral) problems.
+- Up to half of all primary care physicians' cases are either accompanied by or constitute psychological (emotional and behavioral) problems.

 - Psychological treatment (of emotional and behavioral problems) helps remedy many physical ailments and thus reduces overall medical costs.